Skip navigation

 Department: Psychology

-Jenny is an experimental social psychologist with a specific interest in understanding and alleviating the intergroup and interpersonal impacts of prejudice.
+Jenny is an applied social psychologist with a specific interest in understanding and alleviating the intergroup and interpersonal impacts of prejudice in a wide range of domains.

 Jenny Paterson

-Jenny’s research draws on various social psychological theories, including intergroup contact theory, social identity theory, and intergroup emotions theory, to examine two distinct but often complementary themes: love and hate.
+Jenny’s research draws on various social psychological theories, including intergroup contact theory, social identity theory, and intergroup emotions theory, to examine the causes and consequences of prejudice to inform real life interventions to reduce the harms of hate and intolerance.
+As prejudice permeates every facet of society, Jenny has researched many forms of prejudice but, for simplicity, her research can be broadly described as examining two distinct but often complementary themes: prejudice towards love and the impacts of hate.

 • Please visit the Pure Research Information Portal for further information